dylanrainwater/Nature-s-Pathfinding-Algorithm/README.md

 # Nature's-Pathfinding-Algorithm
 Pathfinding via a genetic algorithm

 Starts with an initial swarm of 1,000 black units who must get close to a green unit while avoiding yellow obstacles.
+As each generation progresses, the best performer will remain (highlighted in blue) in the next generation.
+The rest of the population will die off and be replaced by offspring.
+The parents of the offspring will be chosen with probability proportional to fitness.
+At the end of each generation, the population size is reduced by 15% until it reaches 100 units.

 # Fitness